 Directions for DIY Hunter’s Stew aka Venison Stew:

-Add everything to slow cooker (meat on the bottom) and slow cook for at least 8 hours.
+Add everything to the slow cooker (meat on the bottom) and slow cook for at least 8 hours.
 (Check when potatoes are ready, then the whole thing is ready).
 Enjoy.

 Why did I call this “DIY” Hunters Stew?
 Well, because the entire meal, from hunting the deer to processing it, to cooking it, was done by hubby or both of us.